APY/APYDataGridBundle/README.md

 datagrid for Symfony2 highly inspired by Zfdatagrid and Magento Grid

-last changes
+last changes:

+ - possible registrations of custom column types in container - look at Resources/Config/services
+ - grid need to be created as service
  - annotations
  - ODM support

-planed features:

- - sorting - done
- - paggination - done
- - customizable columns with filters - done
- - mass actions - almost done
- - sources: doctrine(entities) - done , xml, array ... - later
+todo:

  - exports: xml, excel, pdf ... - later
  - theme support like Symfony\Bridge\Twig\Extension - done but wil be changed a bit
- - ajax support <- next step
+ - ajax support
- - entity anotations - done
- - ODM support - done

-if you want to help or change any part according your needs im open to any idea just create PR or open issue ticket
+if you want to help or change any part according your needs im open to any idea, just create PR or open issue ticket

 Compatibility
 -----